farrell0/MongoDB-Developers-Notebook/README.md

 2016 April - -

 > I get that MongoDB offers a polymorphic schema, and that part of the
-> appeal of MongoDB is the no schema migration thing as new application
+> appeal of MongoDB is the no schema migration capability as new application
 > requirements roll in.
 Still, I come from SQL and really miss SQL style
 > check constraints.
 What can I do ?
 >